Blue Nile UK Guide

 Blue Nile’s commitment to you does not end at delivery.
 No question asked, you can return or exchange the ring within 30 days from when it’s shipped.

 To be eligible for return, items must be in their original purchase condition and include product documentation, but the whole process is very straight forward.
+To read more about the Blue Nile return policy, click here.

 What if you need to get the ring resized?